 For dinner we went straight into the mains.
 I ordered confit free-range pork belly with apple & Calvados glaze, creamed Savoy cabbage, sautéed potatoes, all with a thyme & port jus.
 The apple glazed pork went perfectly with my Gospel Green Sussex Cyder (a splendid local drink made using the Champagne method).
 Matt went with oven roasted duo of English lamb rump, herb & mustard crusted cutlet, pommes sarladaise, Dukes garden courgette, baby carrots and roasted parsnips, with a red wine & mint jus, accompanied by a pint (his first pint of lockdown!).
 It was all divine.

-If you’re looking for a country escape, I couldn’t recommend this cottage in the South Downs more.
+If you’re looking for a country escape, I couldn’t recommend the Plum at Henley more.
 For other romantic British staycations you can check out my posts Staying In A Victorian Gated Village or Visiting Arundel Castle.
 Otherwise there’s always Oxford, Brighton, Norfolk, Dorset, Devon, Cornwall, and closer to London you have St Albans and Richmond, both lovely spots for a day outside the city.
 Just because we can’t fly doesn’t mean we can’t get away!